blackflux/robo-config-plugin/src/plugin/docs/assorted/@npm-closedsource.md

 # :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortednpm-closedsourcejson">assorted/@npm-closedsource.json</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortednpm-closedsourcejson">`index`</a>)

-Manage various configuration files for an closed source npm package on github.
+Manage various configuration files for closed source npm package on github.

 <table>
   <tbody>